StevenClontz/prof.clontz.org/classes/2018/01/ma237/index.md

   will be automatically improved to **✓**.
 Further **✱** marks cannot be improved.

+## Makeup Policy

+Since any missed exercises may be completely made up on future assessments, make-up Mastery Quizzes are not available.
+However, a student may request for additional time and responses on the Final Exam if they can demonstrate that their progress has been limited by multiple excusable absences throughout the semester.
+Documentation from a medical professional or university official asking the instructor to excuse an absence is usually required for this purpose.

 ## Data Collection

-The instructor will collect the following data to evaluate student participation and the effectiveness of the course.
+The instructor may also collect the following data to evaluate student participation and the effectiveness of the course.

 - Attendance
 - iRAT/tRAT results
 - Quality of team responses to class activities uploaded to Google Drive
-- Peer evaluation feedback
+- Peer evaluation survey feedback
 - Variance of student performance within each team
 - Collegiality of student interactions during class

 This data will not be directly used in assigning letter grades for the course, but students who have good attendance, score well on readiness tests, get long with their peers, and so on tend to do well in the course anyway.
+This data will also be used by the instructor if (e.g.) a written recommendation is requested by a student.

-However, purposeful negligence with regards to the above (except attendance) will be treated as disruptive academic behavior and will be addressed as such.
+Note also that purposeful negligence with regards to the above (except attendance) will be treated as disruptive academic behavior and will be addressed as such.
 (Refer to [USA's Course Policies][usa-course-policies] for more details.)

 ## USAOnline and USA Course Policies